-The Cleveland Clinic calls an allergy "the body's inappropriate and exaggerated response to a foreign substance."
-Basically, this means your immune system thinks a simple thing like pollen is more dangerous than it actually is.
+An allergy is when your immune system thinks a simple thing like pollen is more dangerous than it actually is.
 It then reacts in a big way, releasing "antibodies" to fight off the invader.
-There's more to it, but this is the basic idea behind what's called an "allergic reaction."
+This is the basic allergic reaction.
 When your body is attacked by bacteria or a virus, antibodies are very useful.
 But when your body uses antibodies to fight off a mild allergen, it's like opening a fire hydrant to put out a burning match.

 Allergies usually run in families.
-If a parent has allergies or asthma, his or her children have about a 25% greater risk for them, too.
-If both parents have allergies, the risk can double.
+If a parent has allergies or asthma, his or her children have about a 25 percent greater risk for them, too.
+If both parents have allergies, the risk can double.1

 Allergens in the air can also trigger asthma.
-This is a condition where the airways narrow, causing coughing, wheezing, and shortness of breath.
+This is a condition where the airways narrow, causing coughing, wheezing and shortness of breath.2

-One of the biggest summer triggers for allergies is pollen.
+One of the biggest summer triggers for allergies is pollen.3

 What is pollen?
-It's the main cause of summer allergies.
 Pollen comes from plants.
-Basically, it's what plants use to make more plants.
+It's what plants use to make more plants.
 Pollens from weeds and grasses start in the spring and keep going all summer long.

 This short video from the American Academy of Allergies, Asthma and Immunology explains why pollen gives us so much trouble:

 A pollen count measures the number of grains of pollen in the air over a certain period of time.
 Check the daily pollen count in your area.
 The National Allergy Bureau and American Academy of Allergy Asthma Immunology gives daily pollen information.

 Knowing and avoiding things you're allergic to is the best way to get through the summer.
 Here are a few tips from WebMD: http://www.webmd.com/allergies/allergy-relief-10/seasonal-allergy-checklist